 The goals of this chapter are to examine the multiple purposes of documentation and how these purposes may be met in producing accurate and useful documentation about a patient's condition.
 Thus, improved documentation can become a source of evidence that aids in decision making.

 The patient/client record serves multiple purposes.
 According to the American Health Information Management Association (AHIMA), documentation has many purposes.
 For most clinicians, most of the time, the primary purpose of documentation is to provide a basis for clinical reasoning in planning care and assessing its success for the individual patient.
 Ideally, the patient/client record also serves as a communication tool for providers involved in the care and supports patient/client care delivery.
 Appropriate and meaningful documentation is important to support optimal decision making, to minimize risk, to promote continuity of care, and to determine the best plan of care for the patient/client.

 Documentation is also a mandatory practice, subject to applicable jurisdictional and regulatory requirements.
 There are specific legal requirements about when and how to document patient care and charting errors.
 There are additional requirements for signature and other means to demonstrate the authenticity of the record.
 Payment for services is justified through documentation in the patient/client record.
 Different payment sources have specific mandates for documentation to justify both approval for services and to determine which, if any, services are eligible for payment.

 All of these purposes matter in patient care, but the last one, a means for data collection and retrieval, may be the most important in terms of evidence based practice.
 When the clinical record contains standardized information, then these data can be retrieved and analyzed, both within and across practices.
-Secondary purposes are education, regulation (compliance and accreditation), research, policy making (allocating resources and business planning), and industry needs (including research and ...
+Secondary purposes are education, regulation (compliance and accreditation), research, policy making (allocating resources and business planning), and industry needs (including ...